 Bloggers who are in an affiliate network.
 They receive online technical support, possibility of instant financial payments, access to statistics on all content of their channel and to various libraries, as well as tools for content protection and optimization.

 Mediacube managers who work with current clients.
 They get automation of all work: parsing of Google reports, payments to bloggers, document flow.
 They can also promptly respond and provide technical support.

 Mediacube managers who select bloggers for advertisers (influence marketing).
 They get access to analytics across 35 million channels with the ability to filter the best offers for advertisers, as well as a commission fee for helping with document flow with the stars.

 Mediacube managers who hunt new bloggers, rising stars.
 Thanks to their own formula, they receive an automatic selection of the most “profitable” channels, the owners of which should be connected to their partner system.
 They also get the opportunity to grow a network of referrals around the world and have no need for offline meetings.

 Why is it cool for the customer?

 First, creation of a unique platform that can be infinitely filled with technological tools is an obvious competitive advantage, because not all worldwide MCNs provide such a service.

 Second, in order to compete in the US market without a physical presence, one must either open offices in the US, host parties and workshops for influencers, or offer authors innovative solutions so that the author disconnects from the American MCN and connects to Mediacube.

-ВThird, because investments in development were much more profitable than using third-party programs.
-The project cost was about 30,000 USD.
-And one of the services that Mediacube used took 1% of all YouTube transfers.
+Third, because investments in development were much more profitable than using third-party programs.
+One of the services that Mediacube used took 1% of all YouTube transfers.
 The amount of such transfers appears in one of the interviews, which is 1,000,000 USD, thus, the service received 10,000 USD.
-That is, in 3 months you can recapture the cost of development of your own product.

 What was used in the work?